 Oh, and by the way, I got all of my containers at The Container Store.
 I did spend about $150+ on them all, which to me is a splurge, but a splurge well worth it.
 Almost all of the containers I used (except the tea caddy and blue ones) are Sistema and I’m quite happy with them.

-Ahh!
-Do you hear those angels singing again?
-I do!
-I love that all of our dried fruits and nuts are out of those plastic bags.
-They are super easy to find and use as well as know when we need more now.
+If your budget can swing it, take your staple items out of those plastic bags and store them in containers.
+It makes them super easy to find and use as well as know when we need more now.
 Plus, the labels are just so cute!
-AND I have them that you can buy them as well!
-Yay!
+I have them for you at the bottom of this post.